kthpanor/vlxman/docs/refstate.md

 scfdrv.xcfun = 'b3lyp'
 scf_results = scfdrv.compute(molecule, basis)
 ```

-Download a [Python script](../input_files/tritylradical-uscf.py) type of input file to perfom a unrestricted open-shell calculation for the triphenylmethyl radical molecule (also called trityl radical) at the PBE0/CC-PVDZ level of theory.
+Download a {download}`Python script <../input_files/tritylradical-uscf.py>` type of input file to perfom a unrestricted open-shell calculation for the triphenylmethyl radical molecule (also called trityl radical) at the PBE0/CC-PVDZ level of theory.

 **Text file**

 ```
 @jobs
 task: uscf